apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

 # Summary
 [summary]: #summary

-This RFC introduces layout transformations that can be applies to a buffer during the lowering process.
+This RFC introduces layout transformations that can be applied to a buffer during the lowering process.
 These transformations will be part of the schedule, allowing the same compute definition to be used across multiple different layouts.